-Behrouz Gets Lucky is a romantic, literary, kinky, and political novel about two older San Francisco queers – a butch dyke gardener named Lucky and a genderqueer librarian named Behrouz.
-A coffee date at Café Flore in the Castro sparks a fiery trans masculine relationship that ends with the couple eating falafel in bed at 3 am half way around the world in a hotel in Tehran, Iran.
+Behrouz Gets Lucky is a romantic, literary, and kinky novel about two older San Francisco queers – a butch dyke gardener named Lucky and a genderqueer librarian named Behrouz.
+A coffee date at Café Flore in the Castro sparks a fiery trans-butch relationship that ends with the couple eating falafel in bed at 3 am half way around the world in a hotel in Tehran, Iran.
 Forced gentrification in modern San Francisco goads Behrouz and Lucky to find their own uniquely sexy way of reclaiming the city’s lost queer spaces.
-Behrouz Gets Lucky is also tenderly sensual – an immersive novel, full of fragrances, delicious food, delirious sexual touch, dandy fashion, and beauty.
+Behrouz Gets Lucky is also tenderly sensual – an immersive novel, full of fragrances, delicious food, delirious fucking, and beauty.

 Best Lesbian Erotica 2015 is the fiercest, freshest lesbian erotica of 2015, and curated by the legendary Laura Antoniou, million-selling author of The Marketplace series.
 These stories will make you want to call your girl in the middle of the afternoon and tell her things that make her squirm.
 Images of dykes fucking will take over your brain.
 Read these stories and you’ll be compelled by wet and throbbing erotic need.
 Chapter one of Behrouz Gets Lucky is included in this anthology!